Note

 citation_bibtex=bibtex @inproceedings{...,year={2020}},

-get_started_code=import pickle with o...b') as file: clf = pickle.load(file),
+get_started_code=import pickle with open(pkl_f...file: clf = pickle.load(file),

 model_card_authors=skops_user,